Rory Flanagan: Storylines

 Rory, a foreign exchange student from Ireland, has begun attending McKinley High as a sophomore and is regularly being bullied.
 He is staying at Brittany's (Heather Morris) house; she believes that he is a leprechaun.
 Rory, who has a crush on Brittany, does not disabuse her of this belief because she has promised to let him into her "pot o' gold" if he grants her three wishes.
 He easily fulfills her first two wishes in mundane ways, but fails at the third when Brittany quits New Directions to join the Troubletones, but her wish that New Directions co-captain Finn Hudson (Cory Monteith) not be hurt by the defection does not come true.
 Finn later rescues Rory from some bullies, and Rory apologizes for his part in Brittany's departure.
 Finn invites him to try out for New Directions, and he successfully auditions with the song "Take Care of Yourself".
 He later takes part in the Sectionals show choir competition with New Directions, and they defeat the Troubletones.
 Newly returned glee club member Sam Evans (Chord Overstreet) offers to take Rory home with him for the holidays to show him a true American Christmas, since Brittany's family has to go out of town; he inspires Rory, who is cast as Itchy the Holiday Elf in the glee club's PBS special, to read a more meaningful holiday text as part of his on-air role, and the pair man a charitable donations holiday kettle to help raise money for people in need.
 Rory and Artie (Kevin McHale) compete to be Sugar Motta's (Vanessa Lengies) date at her Valentine's Day party in the episode "Heart".
 She chooses Rory after he announces to the glee club that his request for a visa to attend McKinley again next year has been denied and sings "Home".
 He appeared in every episode for the rest of the season, performing in Regionals and Nationals, winning both competitions before witnessing New Directions' seniors graduate.
-He had already left McKinley (and probably America) at the beginning of the fourth season.
-He last appeared in the series as Artie's guardian angel in his dream sequence during the Christmas episode "Glee, Actually".
+He had already left McKinley (and probably America) at the beginning of the fourth season, though no explanation is ever officially given.
+He last appeared in the series as Artie's guardian angel in his dream sequence during the Christmas episode "Glee, Actually", and briefly cameoed in "City of Angels" (from season five) and lastly in "We Built This Glee Club" (from season six) in flashbacks.